rogin/Snippets/Connect/HowDoI.md

 }
 ````

 Without the index you are deleting the reference to the xml object.
-With the index tells it to delete from the object to which obx refers.
-you don't need a counter, just always use index 0 in the for each loop, and it will delete the current object
-because e4x is weird
-e4x intentionally blurs the line between a single object, and a list with a single element
-it also does a lot of magic so when you delete an element from a document, it automatically reindexes all of the other children so as to not leave any gaps
+With the index tells it to delete from the object to which obx refers. you don't need a counter, just always use index 0 in the for each loop, and it will delete the current object, because e4x is weird. e4x intentionally blurs the line between a single object, and a list with a single element. it also does a lot of magic so when you delete an element from a document, it automatically reindexes all of the other children so as to not leave any gaps.

-if you have a javascript `array [1,2,3,4,5]`, and you `delete array[1]`, you'll end up with `[1,undefined,3,4,5]`
-e4x will shift everything following the deleted element to the left, though
-and in e4x, each element is aware of its position in the parent node
-which can be used via xmlNode.childIndex()
+if you have a javascript `array [1,2,3,4,5]`, and you `delete array[1]`, you'll end up with `[1,undefined,3,4,5]`. e4x will shift everything following the deleted element to the left, though and in e4x, each element is aware of its position in the parent node which can be used via xmlNode.childIndex().

-those child indexes all get updated after a delete (which is part of the reason e4x is slow with large documents)
-if you're deleting in an indexed for loop, it's definitely better to start from the back and work forward
-otherwise you need to decrement your index after you delete so that when it increments at the end of the loop it reads the same element (due to the left shift thing that happens)
+those child indexes all get updated after a delete (which is part of the reason e4x is slow with large documents). if you're deleting in an indexed for loop, it's definitely better to start from the back and work forward, otherwise you need to decrement your index after you delete so that when it increments at the end of the loop it reads the same element (due to the left shift thing that happens).

-in a normal javascript array it's better to just use a filter rather than delete in a for loop
-I did make an xml filter function that could work here, too.
+in a normal javascript array it's better to just use a filter rather than delete in a for loop.
+I made an xml filter function that could work here, too.
 I always try to avoid deletes.

 [Connect Example - Filter XMLLists](https://github.com/nextgenhealthcare/connect-examples/tree/master/Code%20Templates/Filter%20XMLLists)

-If all of your OBX segments are contiguous, you can use this
-`msg.OBX = xFilter(msg.OBX, obx => condition)`
-it's one of the few functions I have in my global code template library
+If all of your OBX segments are contiguous, you can use this: `msg.OBX = xFilter(msg.OBX, obx => condition)`. it's one of the few functions I have in my global code template library

 ## Skip X rows in a transformer